Masseter Botox

 What are the side effects of masseter Botox?

 There are generally few side effects associated with Botox injections for non-surgical jaw reduction.
-The most common potential side effect is mild redness at the injection sites, which typically resolves shortly after treatment.
+The most common side effects are mild redness and tenderness at the injection sites, which typically resolve shortly after treatment.
 More serious side effects can occur when Botox is administered by an inexperienced provider, including muscle weakness and facial asymmetry due to paralysis of the zygomaticus major muscle.
-In addition to facial asymmetry, improperly injecting Botox in this area can lead to a crooked smile, although these side effects are not permanent.
-Furthermore, special care must be taken to balance the amount of Botox used on each side to address any discrepancies between the sizes of the right and left masseter muscles.
+In addition to facial asymmetry, improper injection in this area can lead to a crooked smile, though these side effects are not permanent.
+Furthermore, special care must be taken to balance the amount of Botox used on each side to address any size discrepancies between the right and left masseter muscles.
 It’s advisable to consult an expert, such as Dr. Michele Green in NYC, who has years of experience administering Botox for cosmetic purposes and can safely and effectively provide you with Botox masseter injections.

-One of the biggest benefits of Masseter Botox is that there is no downtime involved with the procedure, meaning patients can resume their normal daily activities and drink, chew, eat, smile, and talk normally after treatment.
-However, it is advisable to limit the consumption of hard, chewy foods, candies, or gum following treatment to prevent muscle hypertrophy.
-Your injector may also recommend that you avoid excessive heat exposure, alcohol, smoking, and strenuous exercise for up to 24 hours after Masseter Botox injections to prevent swelling at the injection sites.
+One of the biggest benefits of Masseter Botox is that there is no downtime post-treatment, so patients can resume normal daily activities and drink, chew, eat, smile, and talk normally after treatment.
+However, it is advisable to limit hard, chewy foods, candies, or gum after treatment to prevent muscle hypertrophy.
+Your injector may also recommend avoiding excessive heat exposure, alcohol, smoking, and strenuous exercise for up to 24 hours after Masseter Botox injections to prevent swelling at the injection sites.
 Dr. Green may ask you to return 2-4 weeks after your Masseter Botox injections to reassess the treatment area and determine whether any touch-ups are required.
-You will also be advised to schedule a subsequent Masseter Botox treatment for 3-6 months after your initial injections.
-Maintaining the effects of Botox with regular treatment sessions is the best way to prevent further masseter hypertrophy, manage symptoms of TMJ, and achieve a slimmer jawline by promoting masseter reduction.
-When you have Masseter Botox treatment with Dr. Green at her private, boutique dermatology office in New York, she will provide you with all of the pertinent aftercare information necessary for achieving and maintaining ideal results.
+You will also be advised to schedule a subsequent Masseter Botox treatment 3-6 months after your initial injections.
+Maintaining the effects of Botox with regular treatment sessions is the best way to prevent further masseter hypertrophy, manage TMJ symptoms, and achieve a slimmer jawline by promoting masseter reduction.
+When you have Masseter Botox treatment with Dr. Green at her private, boutique dermatology office in New York, she will provide you with all the pertinent aftercare information necessary to achieve and maintain ideal results.

 Is masseter Botox dangerous?

 Not at all!
-Masseter Botox injections are a safe and non-invasive treatment for facial slimming and managing symptoms of TMJ, clenching, and teeth grinding.
-Although masseter Botox is not yet an FDA-approved cosmetic treatment, an expert injector like board-certified dermatologist Dr. Michele Green in NYC possesses the knowledge and experience to administer your injections safely while minimizing any unwanted side effects.
+Masseter Botox injections are a safe, non-invasive treatment for facial slimming and for managing symptoms of TMJ, clenching, and teeth grinding.
+Although masseter Botox is not yet an FDA-approved cosmetic treatment, an expert injector, such as board-certified dermatologist Dr. Michele Green in NYC, has the knowledge and experience to administer your injections safely while minimizing any unwanted side effects.

 18-24-year-old male.
 Botox to masseter muscle, three months before and after.